jjwithanr/obsidian_bible_study/docs/New Testament/Philippians/Philippians3.md

 But let us forget our failures in so far as these might paralyse our hopes, or make us fancy that future success is impossible where past failures frown.
 #maclaren

+The text in context was referring to the good things Paul had accomplished—the "medals" he had won in the race of life.
+He's saying that unless he puts those accomplishements behind him and bends all his efforts to winning the present race, he will not make it to the finish line. *It's the victories, not the defeats, we are to forget,* lest we glory in them and lose the next reace. **The Bible never tells us to ignore or bury past pain.**
+#charleskraft the last line gives context to Kraft's explanation of the Scriptural context

 #### v.18
 >For, as I have often told you before and now say again even with tears, many live as enemies of the cross of Christ.